Disentanglement with Factor Quantized Variational Autoencoders: Introduction

-In QLAE, the quantization of each latent variable is restricted with its own codebook that includes a predefined number of scalar values, \textbf{k}.
+In QLAE, the quantization of each latent variable is restricted to its own codebook that includes a predefined number of scalar values, \textbf{k}.
 Assume two generative factors, \textit{shape} and \textit{orientation} that are ideally captured with different latent variables.
 These factors have a different number of options, \textbf{n} and \textbf{m} where $\textbf{n} < \textbf{m}$, respectively.
-Therefore, the range of values in the latent representation may vary in order to capture these options, such that the range of latent values for \textit{orientation} might be wider since $\textbf{n} < \textbf{m}$.
+Therefore, the range of values in the latent representation may vary to capture these options, such that the range of latent values for \textit{orientation} might be wider since $\textbf{n} < \textbf{m}$.
 Quantizing the latent values of different generative factors using individual codebooks can be limiting in terms of representation capacity.
 For example, using \textbf{k} scalars may be insufficient to represent \textbf{m} possible \textit{orientation}s, while at the same time, \textbf{k} could be excessive for representing \textbf{n} possible \textit{shape}s.
-Instead of this restrictive design, a model with a single, global codebook can be designed such that disentanglement is further encouraged with regularizers rather than individual codebooks.
-Furthermore, this model can learn to assign distinct partitions of the global codebook to different generative factors for a better representation capability.
+Even if the codebook size \textbf{k} is large enough to cover the generative factor with the most options, this would lead to redundancy in the codebook for other generative factors with fewer options, as the codebook size remains equal for each factor.